ych133/ych133.github.io/_pages/about.md

 Latest News
 ======
-● Our work "DecodingTrust: A Comprehensive Assessment of Trustworthiness in GPT Models" has won the **Outstanding Paper Awards** in NeurIPS 2023 (Dec.
+● Our work "DecodingTrust: A Comprehensive Assessment of Trustworthiness in GPT Models" has won the **Outstanding Datasets and Benchmarks Papers** in NeurIPS 2023 (Dec.
 2023) <br>
 ● Serving as Senior Area Chair for ICML 2024 and Area Chair for NAACL 2024 (Dec.
 2023) <br>
 ● I organized the [Efficient Natural Language and Speech Processing Workshop](https://neurips2023-enlsp.github.io/) at NeurIPS 2023.
 Please consider submitting your work to the workshop (Oct.
 2023) <br>
 ● Serving as Area Chair for CVPR 2024, ICLR 2024, and ACMMM 2024 (Aug.
 2023) <br>